-In the face of death, the Christian community confidently proclaims that God has created each person for eternal life and that Jesus Christ, by his death and resurrection, has broken the chains of sin and death that bound humanity.
+When a loved one dies, the Christian community confidently proclaims that God has created each person for eternal life and that Jesus Christ, by his death and resurrection, has broken the chains of sin and death.

 The celebration of the Christian funeral brings hope and consolation to the living.
 While proclaiming the Gospel of Jesus Christ and witnessing to Christian hope in the resurrection, the funeral rites also recall to all those who take part in them God’s mercy and judgment and meet the human need to turn always to God in time of crisis.